 The Cocoon Classic definitely has a dense memory foam feel.
 When you first lay on the mattress, you don’t sink in.
 It actually takes a few seconds for the foam to soften up and contour to the shape of your body.
 This is standard with any firmer memory foam mattress, including Nectar, Novosbed, and many others.
 We think the bed is comfortable, but it’s not a mattress that prompts you to say “aaahhhhhh” when you first lay down.

 As you can see, the bed is slower to respond to pressure being applied and removed.
-This will leave you with a little of that stuck-in-the-mud feeling that some people seem to loathe and others enjoy.
 This really just boils down to, do you like memory foam?
 If yes, you’ll probably like the feel of this mattress.
 If no, then you won’t like Cocoon and you should check out some of our other mattress reviews.

 We do think Cocoon Classic is a good mattress for back and stomach sleepers.
 Its dense memory foam feel and level of firmness means it provides enough support to keep the spine in neutral alignment when sleeping on your back or stomach.

-We would go as far as saying that back and stomach are the two most ideal sleeping positions for this mattress.
-We even selected Cocoon Classic as our “Best Value” pick on our list of the best mattresses for back sleepers.
+We would go as far as to say that back and stomach are the two most ideal sleeping positions for this mattress.
+At one point, we even selected Cocoon Classic as our “Best Value” pick on our list of the best mattresses for back sleepers.